genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 If `biosample_metadata` is configured with at least one entity:

 - **New groups** (for entities with `create_new_group: true`): The corresponding TSV is uploaded as a new group via the entity-specific API endpoint, with `template_id` applied if specified.
-The new group is linked to its parent: Sample Groups are linked to the study; and Library and Preparation Groups are linked to a Sample Group, resolved in this order:
-(1) `linking_group.sample` in the entity's configuration,
-(2) a Sample group created in the same run,
-(3) pre-fetched Sample Group accessions for the study.
+The new group is linked to its parent: Sample Groups are linked to the study; Library and Preparation Groups are linked to a Sample Group, resolved by checking first `linking_group.sample` in the entity's configuration, then a Sample Group created in the same run, and finally pre-fetched Sample Group accessions for the study.

 The newly created Group's accession is stored for use in the cell group linking step.
-Library and Preparation takes priority over Sample.
+Library and Preparation take priority over Sample.

 - **Existing groups** (for entities with `create_new_group` not set): For each row in the update TSV produced in Stage 2.2, the pipeline updates the corresponding object by calling the ODM PATCH API endpoint with the new attribute values.